BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Related Work

 \subsection{Graph-based Indexes}

 Recent studies (e.g., \cite{nsg, hnsw, survey-vector}) have shown that graph-based indexes provide the most appealing performance in ANNS.
-Existing works on PG-based methods in I/O efficient ANNS can be divided into two categories.

-The first category focuses on modeling the proximity~\cite{diskann, xn-graph, filtered-diskann, hm-ann}.
-For instance, DiskANN~\cite{diskann} first divides the dataset into clusters with overlapping data points, then constructs PGs for the clusters, which are joined via the overlapped nodes.
-Vector quantization is used to allow the combined PG to be stored in main memory.
-However, the query results output by DiskANN are often inaccurate due to quantization.
-Filtered-DiskANN~\cite{filtered-diskann} builds upon DiskANN to support scenarios where an object is linked to not only a vector but also serval attributes, which allows it to be used in more complex but practical applications.
-HM-ANN~\cite{hm-ann} constructs a hierarchical PG, storing higher layers in main memory and the lowest layer in heterogeneous memory.
-It then builds higher layers from lower ones using a bottom-up promotion strategy.
-However, HM-ANN does not guarantee search accuracy.

-The second category emphasizes the storage layout on disk.
+Consequently, recent efforts have focused on enhancing the efficiency of graph-based methods in disk-based scenarios~\cite{PipeANN, starling, filtered-diskann, xn-graph, diskann, margo, hm-ann}.

+For instance, DiskANN~\cite{diskann} divides the dataset into overlapping clusters and builds Vamana graphs for each cluster, connecting them through shared nodes.
 Wang et al. proposed Starling~\cite{starling} focusing on disk-based graph index layout and search optimizations.
-Specifically, they designed a reordered disk-based graph with the aim of enhancing the poor data locality of existing PG-based index.
-In addition, the authors employed an in-memory navigation graph to reduce the search path of similarity search.
-However, the nodes in the navigation graph are selected randomly and their navigation performance is not guaranteed.
-To further improve the search efficiency, they accelerated the search algorithm by quantization-based distance and parallel processing.
-Through the optimization by Starling, the query efficiency of DiskANN can be improved several times.
+Specifically, they reordered the graph with the aim of enhancing the poor data locality.
+More recently, MARGO~\cite{margo} optimizes disk-based graph layout by prioritizing edges important to monotonic search paths.
+It adopts an edge-centric objective and edge weights are efficiently computed during index construction.
+PipeANN~\cite{PipeANN} modifies the best-first search algorithm to overlap computation with asynchronous SSD I/O operations.
+Using a dynamic I/O pipeline that adjusts its width during the search phases to balance latency and throughput, PipeANN significantly reduces the I/O latency.